zbunde/tutorials.gschool.it/source/ruby_basics.liquid.md

 {% terminal %}
 $ git clone git@github.com:yourname/ruby_basics.git
-$ cd git@github.com:yourname/ruby_basics.git
+$ cd ruby_basics
 $ bundle
 {% endterminal %}

-Now you are setup to start running tests.
+Now you are setup to start running tests using a library called [RSpec](https://github.com/rspec/rspec){:target="_blank"}.

+{% terminal %}
+$ rspec
+{% endterminal %}

+You will see that all of the tests are pending to start.
+Remove the "pending" from the test you are working on and re-run the spec to see the failure.

 If you want to run only the specs for a specific assignment, you can run `rspec spec/[spec_file_name]`.
 For example, to run only the Greetings specs from the demo, you would type:

 {% terminal %}
 $ rspec spec/greetings_spec.rb
 {% endterminal %}

-You will see that all of the tests are pending to start.
-Remove the "pending" from the test you are working on and re-run the spec to see the failure.

 You assignment is to use each of the test files to complete the exercises below.
 Each exercise should be implemented in a file that is named after the title of the item using